donovantc/mail_client_prototype/README.md

 This prototype displays a list of messages and the message text upon selection of a message.

+## Notes on the implementation, approaches, frameworks and libraries used

+This protoype was developed using the Angular2 framework with TypeScript.
+I used angular-cli to generate the project according the Angular2 project best practices (See the last section).

+I created the messages module to encapsulate the messages functionality so that it can be reused in other projects.
+Most of the could could be used with mobile frameworks such as NativeScript and Ionic2 to create cross platform mobile apps.

+To format the date and time easily, I used the well known moment.js (http://momentjs.com/) library.

+## TODO list for a production ready version

+- Make it look beautiful (I did not spend a lot of time of the styling of the application - it has a "minimalistic" design ;) )
+- Write tests (All the existing tests were generate by angular-cli)
+- Update the endpoint url (For now it only points to the local mockdata JSON file)
+- Delete and Mark-As-Read only work locally on the list (Since there is no persistence of the data)
+- Implement better error alerts
+- Loading bar / spinner / icon while loading date from the backend needs to be added
+- Consider integrating a UI-library to make the developing of UI components simpler e.g. React (https://www.npmjs.com/package/angular2-react) or Angular Material (https://github.com/angular/material2)

+Below are some notes with regards to angular2-cli and how to run the app locally

+## Angular2-cli

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

 ## Development server